CelVoxes/ceLLama/README.md

 First, you need to download [`ollama`](https://ollama.com/).

 Then you can choose the model of your choice.
-Currently, one of the best open source LLM models is Llama3.
+Currently, one of the best open source LLM model is Llama3.
 You can run it on your terminal simply
 using:

 ``` bash